-- a.
+- 3.56 The following is a summary of the notable effects that were identified in the SoC (October 2024) [CD9.2], in which the applicant had updated their judgements: - a.
 VP1 PRoW west of site, south end, Major adverse at year 1 and Moderate at Year 15; - b.
-VP2 PRoW west of site, north end, Major adverse at year 1 and Moderate at Year 15; - VP5 PRoW near Fillongley Moderate adverse for Year 1 and Year 15; - d.
+VP2 PRoW west of site, north end, Major adverse at year 1 and Moderate at Year 15; - c.
+VP5 PRoW near Fillongley Moderate adverse for Year 1 and Year 15; - d.
 VP6 Coventry Way Major adverse at Year 1; - e.
 VP7 Coventry Way Motorway Bridge Moderate adverse for Year 1 and Year 15; - f.
 VP11 Meriden Road Moderate adverse effect for Year 1 and Year 15; - g.
-VP13 Coventry Way Moderate adverse effect for Years 1 and 15. - 3.53 It is my opinion that the sensitivities of receptors that are given appear to be appropriate, however, the magnitude of change identified for many viewpoints (at construction, upon completion and after 15 years) seemed to be understated, with most viewpoints identified as having a medium/low/negligible magnitude of change. - 3.54 The appellant has provided consideration of effects on selective residential receptors, users of PRoWs and road users within the LVA [NW-02] (Appendix C: Visual Effects Table), where some reasoning is set out.
+VP13 Coventry Way Moderate adverse effect for Years 1 and 15. - 3.57 It is my opinion that the sensitivities of receptors that are given appear to be appropriate, however, the magnitude of change identified for many viewpoints (at construction, upon completion and after 15 years) seemed to be understated, with most viewpoints identified as having a medium/low/negligible magnitude of change. - 3.58 The applicant has provided consideration of effects on selective residential receptors, users of PRoWs and road users within the LVA [CD1.22] (Appendix C: Visual Effects Table), where some reasoning is set out.
 Some important receptors seem to have been omitted but it is not clear why.
 Properties at Far Parks on the B4098 to the south east of Fillongley are an example of receptors that have been missed.